Tesla inaugurates huge Texas plant with 'Cyber Rodeo'

 It remains to be seen how Musk will navigate conservative policies in Texas, such as the state’s restrictive new abortion law and limits on seeking health services for transgender children.

 Part of the Texas allure is a lack of corporate or personal income taxes.
-Tesla received more than $60 million in tax breaks to build the factory, which is expected to employ 10,000 people over time.
+Tesla received more than $60 million in tax breaks to build the factory.

-"I completely understand them moving from California, with all the taxes and everything," said 25-year-old attendee Dirk Sanford, proprietor of a local shop.

 While Musk has spoken of a desire for a shift away from climate-wrecking fossil fuels, Texas is known for oil rigs and gas-guzzling cars and trucks.